jrc03c/web-crawler/readme.md

 #### `filter`

 A function that receives a URL and returns a boolean indicating whether or not the URL should be crawled (`true` = the URL should be crawled; `false` = the URL should _not_ be crawled).
-The default is a function that always returns `true`.
+The function can be either synchronous or asynchronous.
+The default value is an asynchronous function that always returns `true`.

 #### `frontier`